hamptonpieryc/website/content/docs/club-rules.md

 CLUB RULES AND BYLAWS
 =====================

-### April 2024
+### September 2024
-This version was approved at the Annual Financial General Meeting (AFM) on 27th April 2024
+This version was approved at the Annual General Meeting (AGM) on 12th September 2024

 ## 1. NAME:
 The Club shall be called 'The Hampton Pier Yacht Club'.